 During her musical education, Scibelli has received numerous awards.
 The most recents, from 2012 to 2018 she was the recipient of a full time Graduate Assistantship from the University of Georgia and in 2015 and 2016 she received the Jan Fowler-Cross scholarship and the Director's Excellence Award from the UGA School of Music In recognition of exemplary scholarship, musicianship, service, and leadership at the graduate level.

-An enthusiast teacher, Dr. Scibelli is Faculty at the University of North Georgia for the violin and viola studio and Assistant Director of the UNG orchestra.
+An enthusiast teacher, Dr. Scibelli is Faculty at the University of North Georgia for the violin and viola studio, music appreciation classes, and she is the Assistant Director of the UNG orchestra.
 She coached chamber music for the UGA Chamber Music Society and giving master classes, clinics, and performances at high schools, universities and music schools throughout the United States and Europe, including The University of Nevada-Las Vegas, The University of Georgia, Georgia Gwinett College, Berry College, Fort Lewis College, Mill Creek High School, among others.
 During the summer, Dr. Scibelli teaches for the GT Oxford Summer Program with performances and lectures in the main European cities.

-Advocating for education and the importance of the arts, Serena Scibelli is serving as faculty for the HEART MUSIC and music curator for Athica - Athens Institute for Contemporary Art.
+Advocating for education and the importance of the arts, Serena Scibelli is serving as faculty for the HEART MUSIC and she is in a board member and culture curator for Athica - Athens Institute for Contemporary Art.